geoffreylitt/homepage/source/about.html.md

 # About

 Hi there!
-I'm a programmer and designer, currently majoring in Electrical Engineering and Computer Science at Yale University.
+I'm a software engineer and designer, majoring in Electrical Engineering and Computer Science at Yale University (Class of 2014).

-I enjoy designing and building beautiful web applications, mostly using Ruby on Rails.
-I'm currently participating in Y Combinator Summer 2013 with [Panorama Education](http://www.panoramaed.com), helping design the future of school data analytics for K-12 schools.
+I enjoy creating complex web applications with simple interfaces.
+I'm currently working at [Panorama Education (YC S13)](http://www.panoramaed.com), building the future of school data analytics for K-12 schools.

-In the past I've done web development for [MUBI.com](http://mubi.com) and the Yale Law Library.
+In the past I've written code for [MUBI.com](http://mubi.com) and the Yale Law Library.
 I've also been on winning teams at hackathons like [HackNY](http://www.alexq.in/gitdown/) and the [NYU Abu Dhabi International Hackathon for Social Good in the Arab World](https://github.com/geoffreylitt/mentorme).

 Outside of web technologies, I've done fun stuff like build faster NoSQL document support into PostgreSQL, create a sonar-based wall-tracking system for a quadcopter, and develop [code that runs a hybrid racecar](https://github.com/BulldogsRacing/Yale-Formula-Hybrid).